Admin-coredensity/bn-techpack-automation/assets/data/primary-packages/cup-glass-sealing-machine/description.md

 #### **Cup/Glass Sealing Machine**

 The cup/glass sealing machine is a highly efficient packaging solution for sealing cups, glasses, or containers filled with liquid or semi-liquid products.
-It is widely used in industries such as beverages, dairy, foodservice, and catering for sealing drinks like juice, water, lassi, milk, or even ready-to-eat items.
+It is widely used in industries such as beverages, dairy, food service, and catering for sealing drinks like juice, water, lassi, milk, or even ready-to-eat items.
 The machine ensures spill-proof, tamper-evident, and hygienic sealing ideal for on-the-go and takeaway packaging.

 **What is a Cup/Glass Sealing Machine?**